MicrosoftDocs/cloud-adoption-framework/docs/plan/template.md

 At each layer, activities are sequenced based on dependencies.
 Activities are linked to articles in the Cloud Adoption Framework to clarify the objective or task at hand.

-The clearest view of the cloud adoption plan comes from the epics backlog view.
-For help with the epics backlog view, see [view a backlog](/azure/devops/boards/backlogs/define-features-epics#view-a-backlog-or-portfolio-backlog).
+The clearest view of the cloud adoption plan comes from the **Epics** backlog view.
+For help with the backlog view, see [view a backlog](/azure/devops/boards/backlogs/define-features-epics#view-a-backlog-or-portfolio-backlog).
 From the backlog view, it's easy to plan and manage the work required to complete the current phase of the adoption lifecycle.

 > [!NOTE]
 > The current state of the cloud adoption plan focuses heavily on migration efforts.
 Tasks related to governance, innovation, or operations must be populated manually.